-Many dipteran flies produce larvae that lead a parasitic existence and result in obligatory myiasis.
+Many dipteran flies produce larvae that must lead a parasitic existence and result in obligatory myiasis.
 Only one fly in North America, Cochliomyia hominivorax, is a primary invader of fresh, uncontaminated skin wounds of domestic animals.
 Another species of screwworm, Chrysomyia bezziana, is found in Africa and southern Asia, including Papua New Guinea.

 (Primary screwworm, New World screwworm)